Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/engines.md

 ![IgnitionButtons](../../img/pilot_ignition_system.jpg)

-Engine ignition for startup is performed using a pair of spark plugs on each engine, activated by pressing the Ignition Button found to the front of both throttle levers.
+Engine ignition for startup is performed using a pair of spark plugs on each engine, activated by pressing the red Ignition Button found on the rear of both throttle levers.
 The button is depressed as part of the starting sequence to ignite the spark plugs, initiating combustion in chambers four and five of the engines.